cardano-foundation/docs-cardano-org/index.rst

    explore-cardano/understanding-the-delegation-mechanism
    explore-cardano/understanding-consensus
    explore-cardano/understanding-pledging-and-rewards
-   How Keys are used in Cardano/Cardano-keys explore-cardano/what-is-a-hard-fork-combinator
+   How Keys are used in Cardano <learn/Cardano-keys.md>
+   Types of Addresses <learn/types-addresses.md>
+   explore-cardano/what-is-a-hard-fork-combinator

 .. toctree::